-While I was hiking along a power line, I not only saw Nuttall’s milkwort (Polygala nuttalli), I also found some field milkwort (Polygala sanguinea)!
-This beautiful species is in the same genus and the same family (milkwort family, Polygalaceae) as Nuttall’s milkwort.
+While I was hiking along a power line, I not only saw whorled milkworts (Polygala verticillata), I also found some field milkwort (Polygala sanguinea)!
+This beautiful species is in the same genus and the same family (milkwort family, Polygalaceae) as the whorled milkwort.
 Like all milkworts, they have large showy sepals and three petals which end in a fringe that protects the stamens (male parts) and the style (female part) (Michigan Flora Online: Polygala).

 Notice the large pink sepals and central petal that ends in a yellow fringe (Polygala sanguinea, Polygalaceae)

 The field polygala is identified by its wide leaves, large flowers, round pink sepals, and fat inflorescences (clusters of flowers) (Go Botany: Polygala).
-The flowers are pollinated by bees and it spreads by reseeding itself (Illinois Wildflower: Polygala sanguinea).
+The flowers are pollinated by bees and it spreads by reseeding itself (Illinois Wildflower: Field Milkwort).
 It is found throughout the Eastern US from Maine to Georgia and over to New Mexico (USDA Plant Profile: Polygala sanguinea).

 During cloudy days the flowers close to protect the flowers as there are fewer pollinators around.
 The petals become more pale as they age (Polygala sanguinea, Polygalaceae)